RotherOSS/doc-otobo-installation/content/installation.rst

 .. code-block:: bash

    # RHEL / CentOS:
-   root> yum install httpd mod_perl
+   sudo yum install httpd mod_perl

    # SuSE:
-   root> zypper install apache2-mod_perl
+   sudo zypper install apache2-mod_perl

    # Debian/Ubuntu:
-   root> apt-get install apache2 libapache2-mod-perl2
+   sudo apt-get install apache2 libapache2-mod-perl2

 A critical setting of the Apache web server is the choice of the multi-processing module.
 For running OTOBO, the recommended choice is the module **mpm_prefork**.